Multiclass Local Calibration with the Jensen-Shannon Distance: Further Discussion

-\end{corollary} Thus, the empirical difference in class frequencies between proximity sub-bins becomes entirely determined by \( \varepsilon \).
-This theoretical result allows to infer that \textit{proximity bias} is directly controlled by the \textit{local calibration} property of a model and in the following we provide proof: \paragraph{Proof of Corollary 2.} Let the setting and notation be as in Theorem~\ref{thm:prox_err_dec}.
+\end{corollary} Thus, the empirical difference in class frequencies between proximity sub-bins is controlled by \( \varepsilon \) up to vanishing stochastic fluctuations.
+This theoretical result allows to infer that \textit{proximity bias} is directly controlled by the \textit{local calibration} property of a model. \begin{proof} Let the setting and notation be as in Theorem~\ref{thm:prox_err_dec}.
 Additionally, fix a target confidence vector \(\mathbf{\hat{p}}_0 \in (0,1)^C\) and let the confidence (scores) bin centered at \(\mathbf{\hat{p}}_0\) be:

 with radius \(w_n \to 0\).
 Define the set of indices of samples in this bin as:

 Within this set, consider two disjoint density-based sub-bins \(S_1, S_2 \subseteq \mathcal{I}_n(\mathbf{\hat{p}}_0)\) corresponding to local neighborhoods in feature space.
 Additionally, let the conditional density \(h(\mbx\mid\mathbf{\hat{p}})\) and marginal density \(q_f(\mathbf{\hat{p}})\) be continuous in a neighborhood of \((\mbx_i, \mathbf{\hat{p}_i})\), with \(h(\mbx_i\mid\mathbf{\hat{p}_i}) > 0\) and \(q_f(\mathbf{\hat{p}_i}) > 0\) for some $i \in S_s$.